Dolenek/Portfolio-Site/Documentation/PROJECT_DOCUMENTATION.md

 ### About Page
 File: `pages/AboutPage.tsx`.
-- Expands on biography, timeline (experience, education), and working values.
-- Consumes the same locale schema for consistent translations.
+- Shows a brief introduction followed by the "Experience & education" timeline pulled from locale data.
+- Each timeline item can surface a clickable organisation link by supplying a `link` object, which renders alongside `about.timelineAt` for language-appropriate phrasing.
+- Consumes the shared locale schema; ensure new locales include `timelineAt` and any `link` metadata you want rendered.

 ## Data Sources
 - `profile.ts`  Centralised personal info (name, email, social URLs, location).
 Set `profile.portraitImage` to surface a portrait in the hero (falls back to initials from `profile.name`).